-This computerized check includes a check of the Georgia Crime Information Center and the National Crime Information Center.
+In the past 12 months, the number of persons hired who may have contact with inmates who have had criminal background record checks: 12 and the National Crime Information Center.
 The check also includes electronic fingerprints.
 Additionally, the staff stated that all security (Peace Officer Standards Certified Staff) have annual background checks to coincide with their annual weapons qualifications.
-Non-certified staff, she related, are checked every five years.
+Non-certified staff, she related, are also checked annually.